EricEchemane/enginex/README.md

-# Next-Gen
+# EngineX

-CLI tool for generating NextJs API Routes in NestJS-like structure that scaffolds data model, handlers, DTOs, tests, and SWR hooks for frontend.
+CLI tool for generating NextJs API Routes in NestJS-like structure that scaffolds data model, handlers, DTOs, tests, and react-query hooks for frontend.

 ## Installation